 Dave from Jones Around The World suggests Hong Kong and really it would have to be right up there on my list too.
 When they can stage the spectacular Symphony of Lights any old night of the year you know they will do something special for this celebration.
 Dave says …

-I was lucky enough to spend Chinese New Year in Hong Kong last year, and it is still to this day one of my favorite travel experiences!
-The only reason I actually went was because I found a flight for $42, and it was one of the best last-minute purchases I’ve ever made.
+I was lucky enough to spend Chinese New Year in Hong Kong last year, and it is still to this day one of my favourite travel experiences!
+The only reason I actually went was that I found a flight for $42, and it was one of the best last-minute purchases I’ve ever made.

-Hong Kong is such a vibrant city, and one of the best cities to explore as a photographer!
-Combine that with the Chinese New Year celebrations and the insane Firework display, you know you are going to have an amazing trip!
+Hong Kong is such a vibrant city and one of the best cities to explore as a photographer!
+Combine that with the Chinese New Year celebrations and the insane fireworks display, you know you are going to have an amazing trip!